Tech-at-DU/React-Redux-Tetris-Tutorial/P11-Connect-Next-Block/readme.md

 # React-Redux Hooks: useSelector

-The useSelector hook give your components access to the redux store.
+The useSelector hook gives your components access to the redux store.

 Add the following import near the top of `/src/components/NextBlock.js`: